-We know that property damage resulting from a natural disaster is an especially stressful event, so we are here to help our residents navigate the permitting process to repair or rebuild when they are ready to do so.
+We know that property damage resulting from a natural disaster is an especially stressful event, so we are here to help residents in unincorporated Pierce County navigate the permitting process to repair or rebuild when they are ready to do so.

-If you have been affected by a natural disaster (fire, flood, storm damage), please fill out the form below with some preliminary information.
+If you have a property in unincorporated Pierce County that has been affected by a natural disaster (fire, flood, storm damage), please fill out the form below with some preliminary information.
 We will promptly follow-up with next steps for efficient permit processing and help you identify any special circumstances you may encounter.
 We will be adding supplemental information and resources to this site in the coming days, so please visit us again or, if you do not have reliable internet access, call us at (253) 798-3739, Monday to Friday, 8:30 a.m. – 4 p.m.